Omid-M22/Matrix-and-Vector-Calculations-in-Power-Query-/README.md

 ```

+## MatrixDeterminant
-MatrixDeterminant: Calculates the determinant of a matrix.
+Calculates the determinant of a matrix.
 ```powerquery-m
 (Matrix) =>
   let